VSATNews Brief

 Bottom Line

 This is a sector trade, not a company trade.
-Viasat becomes interesting if you believe satellite consolidation has one more big deal in it, with Viasat as the target.
-But on fundamentals alone, 84x forward earnings for a company burning cash to integrate Inmarsat is hard to justify.
-The number to watch is $9bn.
-If Amazon closes Globalstar at that price, the M&A floor under every satellite name gets real.
-If the deal stalls on Apple's stake, this was just a short squeeze in a beaten-down sector.
+Viasat gets interesting only if you believe satellite consolidation has one more big deal in it — with Viasat as the target.
+On fundamentals alone, 84x forward earnings for a company burning cash to integrate Inmarsat is hard to defend.
+The number that matters is $9bn.
+If Amazon closes Globalstar at that price, every satellite name has a real M&A floor beneath it.
+If the deal stalls on Apple's stake, this was a short squeeze in a beaten-down sector.
+Nothing more.

 Viasat doesn't have a Basis Report yet.
 Generate a full VSAT analysis here to see the complete financial picture.